Mahakaleshwar Jyotirlinga: The Mahakaleshwar Temple as a Shakta pitha

-The shrine is revered as one of the 18 Maha Shakti Peetham.
+The shrine is revered as one of the 18 Maha Shakta pithas.

-Shakti Peethas are shrines that are believed to have enshrined with the presence of Shakti due to the falling of body parts of the corpse of Sati Devi, when Shiva carried it.
-Each of the 51 Shakti Peethas has shrines for Shakti and Kalabhairava.
+Shakta pithas are shrines that are believed to have enshrined with the presence of Shakti due to the falling of body parts of the corpse of Sati Devi, when Shiva carried it.
+Each of the 51 Shakta pithas has shrines for Shakti and Kalabhairava.
 The Upper Lip of Sati Devi is said to have fallen here and the Shakti is called as Mahakali.

 References in Hindu scriptures

 According to the Puranas, the city of Ujjain was called Avantika and was famous for its beauty and its status as a devotional epicenter.
 It was also one of the primary cities where students went to study holy scriptures.
 According to legend, there was a ruler of Ujjain called Chandrasena, who was a pious devotee of Shiva and worshiped him all the time.
 One day, a farmer's boy named Shrikhar was walking on the grounds of the palace and heard the King chanting Shiva's name and rushed to the temple to start praying with him.
 However, the guards removed him by force and sent him to the outskirts of the city near the river Kshipra.
 Rivals of Ujjain, primarily King Ripudamana and King Singhaditya of the neighboring kingdoms decided to attack the Kingdom and take over its treasures around this time.
 Hearing this, Shrikhar started to pray and the news spread to a priest named Vridhi.
 He was shocked to hear this and upon the urgent pleas of his sons, started to pray to Shiva at the river Kshipra.
 The Kings chose to attack and were successful; with the help of the powerful demon Dushan, who was blessed by Brahma to be invisible, they plundered the city and attacked all the devotees of Lord Shiva.

 Upon hearing the pleas of His helpless devotees, Shiva appeared in his Mahakala form and destroyed the enemies of King Chandrasena.
 Upon the request of his devotees Shrikhar and Vridhi, Shiva agreed to reside in the city and become the chief deity of the Kingdom and take care of it against its enemies and to protect all His devotees.
 From that day on, Shiva resided in His light form as Mahakala in a Lingam that was formed on its own from the powers of Shiva and his consort, Parvati.
 Shiva also blessed his devotees and declared that people who worshipped Him in this form would be free from the fear of death and diseases.
 Also, they would be granted worldly treasures and be under the protection of the Shiva himself.

 Bharthari was the elder son of King Gandharva-Sena, and received the kingdom of Ujjain from the celestial god Indra and the King of Dhara.